Alonso-del-Arte/blackjack/CONTRIBUTING.md

 (unless it's to fix a defect affecting end users).
 * Pull requests should address a TODO or FIXME comment in the source, or an open issue on GitHub.
-* Do not knowingly violate anyone's copyright or trademarks.
+* Do not knowingly violate anyone's copyright, patents or trademarks.
+Be aware that some blackjack variants, such as Blackjack Switch and Spanish 21, are modern intellectual property.